PeqNP/ays-agent/README.md

 # ays-agent

-The At Your Service Agent is a Python app that allows you to monitor a system.
+The At Your Service Agent Sensor is a Python app that allows you to monitor a system.

 The agent provides a few mechanisms to report status to @ys.
 You can: